pingancheng96/EarTrainer/README.md

 A toolkit for music ear training.

 Available training tools:
-1. Note Repeat: Hear a single note, and then sing the note.
+1. Note hear and sing: Hear a single note, and then sing the note.
-2. Notes Compare: Hear two motes, and then tell which note has a higher pitch.
+2. Melody trend: Hear a melody, and then write down the pitch trend.

 More tools under development